European Student Moon Orbiter: Objectives

-The educational aim of the project was to provide valuable hands-on experience to university students within a real and demanding space project.
-This is in order to fully prepare a well qualified workforce for ambitious future ESA missions.
+The educational aim of the project was to provide valuable hands-on experience to university students within a real space project.
+This is in order to fully prepare a qualified workforce for future ESA missions.

 Lunar transfer

 The spacecraft of approximately 190 kg mass and a size of 76 × 74 × 74 cm was designed to be launched as a secondary or auxiliary payload into Geostationary transfer orbit (GTO) in 2014/2015.
 From there, the spacecraft would use its on-board propulsion to travel to lunar orbit via a weak stability boundary transfer.
 This travel via the Sun-Earth L1 Lagrange point would take three months, but it requires much less propellant than a direct transfer (see Low energy transfer and Interplanetary Transport Network).
 ESMO is intended to be operated in lunar orbit for six months.

 Payloads

 Payloads that were considered for the orbiter included: